-So maybe an analogy to hockey would have been better, because then most companies would have only lost two of the three periods.
+So maybe an analogy to hockey would have been better, because then most companies would have only lost two of the three periods of digital transformation.
 The first period would have been about data economy and the second one about e-commerce, multi-channel, and customer experience in B2C.

 No overtime, no second chances

 Companies can only hope to catch up in the third and final period, where it is about who will become market leader in Internet of Things (IoT) and AI.
 No time to lose, then, as pressure is mounting for companies to develop new IoT-based business models and to successfully position them in the market.

 One of the reasons for this high pressure is the speed at which customers and rival companies adopt new technologies.
 Traditional value chains collapse under the weight of digital transformation, and new providers are often faster to adapt.

 The success of digital business models is tied to access to data.
 Europe shot itself in the foot with the General Data Protection Regulation (GDPR) while China and the United States continue to move forward.
 GDPR is massively impacting the advance of digital transformation.

 According to the most recent Luenendonk study, every fifth European company currently has postponed data-based business models because of data protection laws.
 30 percent of respondents even expect a drop in sales because of regulations like GDPR.

 Besides 5G technology, the digitalization of customer and partner interfaces is an important success factor for new business models.
 Furthermore, companies need continuous distribution processes and order processing.